 Which one is right for you?

 Both of these drones are awesome.
-In fact, they’re arguably two of the best drones on the market right now.
+In fact, they’re arguably two of the best drones on the market right now (though they both pale in comparison to the new Mavic 2 Pro and Zoom).
 If you’re looking to buy, either would be a great choice — but certain models are better suited for different pilots.
 All things considered, the Mavic Air would likely be better for a more novice drone pilot, as it features improved obstacle avoidance that allows the user to fly with more confidence.
 That’s not to say the Mavic Pro is an unruly drone to control, but its larger frame and less-advanced avoidance systems may be more suited to pilots who have logged more time in the air.

 The Air is also smaller (and lighter) than the Pro, especially when folded — allowing it to slide easily into a pocket.
 With its included folding controller, it’s ready to pop inside your backpack and go on an adventure at a moment’s notice.
 The Pro isn’t that much larger, but it definitely isn’t pocket friendly.
 On the other hand, it does boast a longer battery life than the Air.